Minor in Anthropology

 Anthropology Minor

-Select upper-division anthropology courses in consultation with department advisor.
+Select 5 credits of lower-division and 10 credits of upper-division Anthropology courses in consultation with department advisor.

 Total Credits15